 It’s also home to a wide range of animals of the boreal forest.
 Here you’ll find wolves, grizzly bears, caribou as well as Dall’s sheep and mountain goats.
 Nahanni’s natural diversity is unique from other national parks in Canada.
 It also demonstrates on-going geological processes.

 Waterton Glacier International Peace Park (1995)

 The Waterton-Glacier International Peace Park is unique on the list of the UNESCO World Heritage Sites in Canada.
 The site consists of the Waterton Lakes National Park (Alberta, Canada) and Glacier National Park (Montana, USA).
-The parks were united to form world’s first International Peace Park in 1931, thanks to work of Rotary Clubs on both sides.
+The parks were united to form the world’s first International Peace Park in 1931, thanks to the work of Rotary Clubs on both sides.

 The park is exceptionally rich in fauna and flora.
 It is made up of prairie, forest, alpine and glacial features.
 It is also home to plant communities and ecological complexes not found anywhere else in the world.
-Another unique feature is its tri-oceanic divide, meaning water from the rivers flow toward three oceans.
+Another unique feature is its tri-oceanic divide, meaning water from the rivers flows toward three oceans.

 Wood Buffalo National Park (1983)